- Get Involved

 BIBLIOGRAPHY:Patricia B. and Joseph W. Hensley, eds., Trinity County Beginnings (Groveton, Texas: Trinity County Book Committee, 1986).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Flora G. Bowles, "CENTRALIA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnc37), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Flora G. Bowles, "CENTRALIA, TX," accessed May 23, 2019, http://www.tshaonline.org/handbook/online/articles/hnc37.